Pink Champagne (E-girls song): Background and composition

 In July 2016, E-girls released their single "E.G. Summer Rider" in Japan on both physical and digital formats.
 It was the first of two concept releases during Summer 2016; "E.G. Summer Rider" was recognized as the debut entry to "E.G Pop", which infuses "fun" J-pop sounds.
 That same day—which was in fact announced in June that year—the band's label, Rhythm Zone, confirmed the release of "Pink Champagne".
 It would serve as the debut release of "E.G. Cool", which is influenced by Western music and accompanied with an "edgier" and "cooler" image.
 Despite its announcement, only the limited one-track edition was revealed, which featured the title track.
 Then on July 20, the same release date as "E.G. Summer Rider", the group released details of the single; it included two B-sides—"Bad Girls" and "Cowgirl Rhapsody"—and the PKCZ® remix of the girls single "Dance Dance Dance".

-"Pink Champagne" was written by Kotake Masato, and was composed by a variety of musical creators, such as Dominique Rodriguez, Anne Judith Stokke Wik, Ronny Svendsen, Nemin Harambašić, Sigurd Rosnes, Courtney Woolsey, Stephen Stahl, and Rie Fujioka.
+"Pink Champagne" was written by Kotake Masato, and was composed by a variety of musical creators, such as Dominique Rodriguez, Anne Judith Stokke Wik, Ronny Svendsen, Nemin Harambašić, Sigurd Rosnes, Courtney Jenaé Stahl, Stephen Stahl, and Rie Fujioka.
 Musically, it is an electronic dance track that incorporates elements of 1980's disco and tropical house.
 Conversely, an editor at CD Journal believed it consisted more influences of disco and tropical house music than the former genre.
 According to the girls website, Rhythm Zone marketed the single to showcase a "cool[er]" sound and appeal, whilst "E.G. Summer Rider" emphasized a more "pop" approach.
 Lyrically, it delves into themes of having fun and enjoyment, which is loosely based on their initial concept.
 "Pink Champagne" is the second single after "E.G. Summer Rider" to include vocals from all remaining vocalists from E-girls; these are members Shizuka, Aya and Ami from Dream, Karen Fuiji and Ruri Kawamoto from Happiness, Reina Washio from Flower, and original E-girls member Yuzuna Takebe.